j2abro/AggLayer-MerkleFlow/README.md

 ![Local Image](https://github.com/j2abro/MerkleFlow/raw/main/assets/MerkleFlow.svg "Merke Tree Flow")

-# Tracking State Through a Bridge Deposit Transaction
+# Polygon AggLayer: Tracking State Through a Deposit Transaction on the Unified Bridge
-The Polygon Unified Bridge tracks deposit and withdraws across connected L2 and Ethereum with a series of Sparse Merkle Trees (SMTs) that syncronize the state of cross-chain transactions.
+The Polygon AggLayer cross-chain interopability protocol for token bridging (and message passing) relies on the Unified Bridge (formerly LxLy Bridge) to track deposits and withdraws across connected L2s and Ethereum.
+Tracking is implemented with a series of Sparse Merkle Trees (SMTs) that represent the state of each connected chain throughout the connected chains.
 I described the hierarchical structure of these SMTs in a previous post [*Visualizing Polygon AggLayer Data Structures*](https://medium.com/@j2abro/visualizing-polygon-agglayer-data-structures-9d55c060c9b6).
-This post describes how this state is communicated across chains by end0-to-end tracking of a transaction.
+This post describes how this state is transmitted across chains by follwing the flow of the SMTs from end-to-end in a bridge transaction.

+This state synchronization process is a fundemental component of the AggLayer which uses a zero-knowledge (ZK) proof, called the Pessimistic Proof, to provide cryptographic verification of the cross-chain transactions.
+These SMTs are a a core input to the Pessimistic Proof.

 ## <img src="./assets/icon1.png" align="top" width="34" height="34"> User Initiates Transaction on L1